CNR-ISMAR/iws/docs/measurements/about_measurements.rst

 evolution - to be used by several countries for prompt emergency response and to increase the overall preparedness to sea storms.

+CDSS collects and harmonizes monitoring network time-series storing them into a common data model (Measurements application) which provides management functionalities as well.
+Archived data are organized into the following structure:

+:Network:
+   environmental monitoring networks (e.g. Rete Meteomarina).
+Denomination and basic information related to the operational monitoring networks.

+:Sensor:
+   sensor label and main characteristics.

+:Location:
+   geographic location (point) where sensors are located.
+A single location may host one or more sensors.

+:Parameter:
+   denomination of the acquired parameter

+:Serie:
+   rapresent a collection of data that share a network, sensor, location and parameter.
+Serie object may contain statistics on the serie of data (es. mean sea level value).

+:Measure:
+   single measure composed by a serie, timestamp (in UCT) and a value.

 .. image:: image/iws_measurements_graph.png
-   :width: 450px
+   :width: 550px
    :alt: query builder
    :align: center

-Entity-Relationship Diagram (ERD) of the Measurements application (part of the CDSS).
+Entity-Relationship Diagram (ERD) of the common data model of the Measurements application (part of the CDSS).